Jim McCourt

-James Vincent McCourt (born 24 January 1944) is a former Irish boxer from Northern Ireland.
+James Vincent McCourt (24 January 1944 – 19 June 2023) was an Irish boxer from Belfast, Northern Ireland.

+Biography

 McCourt won a bronze medal for Ireland in the 1964 Summer Olympics in Tokyo in the lightweight division.
-McCourt lost a controversial 3-2 decision to Russian Velikton Barannikov.
+He lost a hotly disputed 3–2 decision to Russian Velikton Barannikov in the semi-final.
 Shortly after the games, McCourt defeated Olympic champion Józef Grudzień of Poland.
 A year later, he repeated his bronze medal performance at the 1965 European Amateur Boxing Championships in Berlin in the same grade.

-In 1966, McCourt won a gold medal, representing Northern Ireland, at the Commonwealth Games in Kingston in the Light Welterweight division.
+McCourt represented the 1966 Northern Irish Team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, participating in the 63.5kg light-welterweight category and won the gold medal.

 McCourt was rated the number one amateur boxer in the world for four years.
-A master of defence and counter punching, he is inducted in the Irish Amateur Boxing Hall of Fame.
+A master of defence and counter punching, he was inducted in the Irish Amateur Boxing Hall of Fame.